Wita5237/sm64-fst-brute-forcer-hip/README.md

 // Check output variable for no errors if (error == 0) {
     // Set up output csv file
-    // You can skip this if you won't want them output to a file initialise_solution_file_stream(wf, outFile, &o);
+    // You can skip this if you don't want to output them to a file initialise_solution_file_stream(wf, outFile, &o);

     // Pick a normal (or normals) you want to test